Enhanced negative capacitance in La-doped Pb(Zr$_{0.4}$Ti$_{0.6}$)O$_3$ ferroelectric capacitor from tuning of bias voltage pulse: Conclusion

-This work is supported by Anusandhan National Research Foundation (ANRF), Government of India, project (SPR/2021/000131).
-One of the authors (GSK) acknowledges helpful discussion with M. Hoffmann and B.J.
-Rodriguez and financial support from DST-INSPIRE Fellowship of Government of India.
+$\textbf{ACKNOWLEDGMENTS}$\\ This work is supported by Anusandhan National Research Foundation (ANRF), Government of India, project (SPR/2021/000131).
+One of the authors (GSK) acknowledges helpful discussion with M. Hoffmann, B.J.
+Rodriguez, P. Choudhury, and K. Chatterjee and also the financial support from DST-INSPIRE Fellowship of Government of India.
 Another author (DM) acknowledges the financial support received from the Technical Research Centre (TRC), Department of Science and Technology, Government of India (Grant No. AI/1/62/IACS/2015) and also from the India Russia Joint Research project of Department of Science and Technology, Government of India (Grant No. DST/IC/RSF/2024/542).\\